hashicorp/consul/website/source/docs/internals/architecture.html.markdown

 * Datacenter - A datacenter seems obvious, but there are subtle details such as multiple availability zones in EC2.
-We define a datacenter to be a networking environment that is private, low latency, and high badwidth.
+We define a datacenter to be a networking environment that is private, low latency, and high bandwidth.
 This excludes communication that would traverse the public internet.

 * Consensus - When used in our documentation we use consensus to mean agreement upon